|

 one of the oldest physical landscapes on the planet; and an environment

 that nurtures a free spirit embellished by wisdom.
+These ancient rocks are the

 Earth unclad.
 Covered by a thin layer of soil, this is planetary